pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 ## Video Instructions

-A short video that explains how to use the tool can be found at the the following link. https://youtu.be/X4hGUUNUJ60
+A 3 minute video that explains how to use the tool can be found at the the following link. https://youtu.be/X4hGUUNUJ60

 ## Live Demo